luzzif/express-fs/README.md

 The library's basic concept block is the `fs-route`.

-In Express FS a `fs-route` is a simple `Node` module which exports an handler and some middleware (those are the same entities that you would normally define in `express` in order to specify a route).
+In Express FS a `fs-route` is a simple Node module which exports a handler and some middleware functions (those are the same entities that you would normally define in `express` in order to specify a route).

 An example of an `fs-route` can be something like this: